What’s the future of sales support in a sales-driven organization?Posted on November 28th, 2018 by Jay Thomas

 To provide sales support at scale you need technology that doesn’t play favorites and allows both your sales and marketing teams to work at their best.
 Triptych does this with four elements that empower your entire sales force.

 - True omnichannel delivery: With Triptych’s through channel marketing automation, you’re able to give reps exactly what they need when they need it.
 This means no more losing clients to slow content creation or giving them materials that aren’t personalized.

 - Enterprise-wide adoption: Triptych doesn’t just give you the software and leave you to fend for yourself.
 We work with your team to guarantee adoption and ensure an implementation that aligns with the overall business KPIs.

 - Real-time business intelligence: When you use Triptych, you enable your entire sales team to give feedback with performance metrics and a transparent feedback loop.
 This means no more guessing at what works, only materials that work.

 - Alignment across the entire organization: Align sales, marketing, finance, and compliance all from one tool.
 Don’t create resistance by making using many tools that just end up confusing your staff.

 Organizations like yours want to continue moving forward.
 But according to IDC, B2B companies’ inability to align sales and marketing teams around the right processes and technologies costs 10% or more of revenue per year.
-In order to reach your business goals, you need to align sales and marketing.
+To reach your business goals, you need to align sales and marketing.

 Triptych can help you do this unifying your teams and empowering sales to make a difference.
 Contact us today to learn more.